Study Permit Application Information

 Where can I get help on my study permit application?

-Make sure to pay your enrolment deposit asap to get an invitation to our study permit webinars.
+Make sure to pay your enrolment deposit as soon as possible to get an invitation to our study permit webinars.

 What are my options if I need urgent processing of my application?